DistanceDevelopment/spatial-workshops/pre-survey.md

 # R experience

-* How often do you use R?
+* How often do you use R? (radio)
   * Every day
   * Once a week
   * Once a month
   * A few times a year
   * Once
+  * Never
-- How long have you used R?
+- How long have you used R? (radio)
+  * Never
   * Less than 6 months
   * Less than a year
   * Less than 2 years
   * More than 2 years
-* How often do you use RStudio?
+* How often do you use RStudio? (radio)
   * Every day
   * Once a week
   * Once a month
   * A few times a year
   * Once
+  * Never

 # Intentions

-* Do you intend to conduct a distance sampling survey in the future?
+* Do you intend to conduct a distance sampling survey in the future? (radio, y/n)
-* Do you intend to analyse previously collected data?
+* Do you intend to analyse previously collected data? (radio, y/n)
-* What is the source of the previously collected data (tick all that apply)?
+* What is the source of the previously collected data? (check box)
   * University collection
   * Private company
   - State government